Service industries

 Outlook

-The outlook for the Territory’s service industries is positive, supported by easing of labour supply constraints that had previously held back output, and a strong pipeline of construction projects that will support future growth.
+The outlook for the Territory’s service industries is positive, with growth in output driven by stronger real income growth for households, improving tourism and a strong pipeline of construction projects that will also support future growth.

-The service sector covers a broad range of discrete industries (Chart 2), which accounted for 18.7% of the Territory’s GSP and 34.8% of the Territory’s employment in 2022-23.
+The service sector covers a broad range of industries (Chart 2), which accounted for 19.9% of the Territory’s GSP and 31.9% of the Territory’s employment in 2023-24.

-Chart 2: Territory service industries gross value added, sub-industries
+Chart 2: Territory sub-industries of the service sector, gross value added

 Chart 2 Territory service industries gross value added

-Source: ABS, Australian National Accounts: State Accounts, Cat.
-No. 5220.0; Department of Treasury and Finance
+Source: ABS, Australian National Accounts: State Accounts; Department of Treasury and Finance

-Chart 3: Territory service industries gross value added
+Chart 3: Territory service sector gross value added

-Additionally, there are a number of large construction projects proposed that, if final investment decisions are achieved, will boost and sustain service industries in the Territory in the future.
-For further information on these projects see Chapter 2 Economic Growth in the 2024-25 Northern Territory Economy book .
+The service sector will also be supported by a number of large proposed construction projects that, if final investment decisions are achieved, will boost and sustain service industries in the Territory in the future.
+For further information on these projects see Northern Territory Economy PDF (1.9 MB) chapter 2 economic growth.

 Large construction projects are expected to contribute to population growth with significant workforce demand.
 Population growth will support greater demand for a wide range of services across the Territory such as electricity, gas, water and waste services, and rental, hiring and real estate services.

-For the latest data on the services industries, refer to the Territory Economy website.
+For the latest data on service industries, refer to the Territory Economy website.